bibanon/bibanon/Stories/Tasha/Tasha's-Brother.md

 ## The Story

 Note: Not all the updates have been uploaded to the wiki yet.
-Please [use the PDF](https://drive.google.com/folderview?id=0B49M2OVcxxc9dl9pYjBPaVN1YUE&usp=sharing) until they are posted.
+Please [use the PDF](https://drive.google.com/folderview?id=0B49M2OVcxxc9dl9pYjBPaVN1YUE&usp=sharing) or the [Reddit archive](reddit.com/r/TashasBro/new/) until they are posted.

 * [[Update 1|Tasha Update 1]]
 * [[Update 2|Tasha Update 2]]